Scopa: Playing with French-suited cards

-Depending on other chosen variants, it can happen that an ace is already on the table when one draws an ace.
+Depending on the variant chosen, it can happen that an ace is already on the table when one draws an ace.
 Rules vary as to whether or not the player will take all the cards, but usually, the player takes only the ace already on the table.
-This event, that every player will try to avoid, is called burning an ace.
+This event, that every player will try to avoid, is called "burning an ace".